M4rtinR/Robotic-Exercise-Coach-Pepper/README.md

       a) For instructions on how to download and install Android Studio, please see the GitHub pages for the racket sensor application: https://github.com/M4rtinR/racketware_app.
 Due to NDA agreements, this can only be shared with those at Heriot-Watt University or the National Robotarium.
 If you fall under this category and need access to run the demo, please contact martinross313@gmail.com.

+  5. Pepper robot running NAOqi 2.5

+      a) Newer versions of the NAOqi operating system may not work.
+Additionally, different tablet versions may cause the display to be altered.
+For more details on this, see the README for the Screen Interface for Robotic Exercise Coach component (https://github.com/M4rtinR/Screen-Interface-for-Robotic-Exercise-Coach).

-  5. Choregraphe v2.5.10.7
+  6. Choregraphe v2.5.10.7
     <Instructions on downloading and installing Choregraphe>

-      a) The version of Choregraphe you install will depend on the version of the Naoqi operating system that is installed on the particular Pepper robot you are using.
-For the ITT Pepper robot, we want version 2.5.10.7, which can be downloaded via the Heriot-Watt internal Dropbox: https://www.dropbox.com/home/ITT%20Group%20team%20folder/Choregraphe/Alternative/Version%202.5.
+      a) The version of Choregraphe you install will depend on the version of the NAOqi operating system that is installed on the particular Pepper robot you are using.
+For the robot used in our research, we used version 2.5.10.7.
+You can download any version of Choregraphe and the SDK for Python here: https://www.aldebaran.com/en/support/pepper-naoqi-2-9/downloads-softwares/former-versions.

       b) Download and run the Linux file: choregraphe-suite-2.5.10.7-linux64-setup.run.
 You may need to adjust the permissions of the file to allow it to be executed: right click the downloaded file and select Permissions, and on the permissions tab check the box labelled "Allow executing file as program".
 Then open the folder in a terminal window and execute ```./choregraphe-suite-2.5.10.7-linux64-setup.run```

       c) Follow the installation wizard to install Choregraphe.

-      d) Enter the license key when prompted, which can be found in the licensekey.txt file on Dropbox: https://www.dropbox.com/home/ITT%20Group%20team%20folder/Choregraphe/Alternative?preview=license+key.txt
+      d) Enter a valid license key when prompted
   ### Downloading components
-  The demonstrations are split into multiple different components which communicate through API's.
-The following are all of the dmoain independent components:
+  Both the squash coaching system and the stroke rehabilitation coaching system are split into multiple different components which communicate through API's.
+The following are all of the dmoain independent components that you will also have to download if you want to adapt the system for your own purposes:
   #### 1. Robotic Exercise Coach - Pepper
   This is the current repo and is where the main program is stored.
 It does everything to do with the policies, deciding what action to take, RL to adapt the policies, behaviour tree to track the place within the session etc. Written in Python 3.